RohanAlexander/telling_stories_with_data/_book/98-assessment.md

 <td class="gt_row gt_left">An informative title is included that explains the story, and ideally tells the reader what happens at the end of it.
 'Paper X' is not an informative title.
 There should be no evidence this is a school paper.</td></tr>
     <tr><td class="gt_row gt_left">Author, date, and repo</td>
 <td class="gt_row gt_left">0 - 'Poor or not done'; 2 - 'Yes'</td>
-<td class="gt_row gt_left">The author, date of submission, and a link to a GitHub repo are clearly included.
+<td class="gt_row gt_left">The author, date of submission in unambiguous format, and a link to a GitHub repo are clearly included.
 (The later likely, but not necessarily, through a statement such as: 'Code and data supporting this analysis is available at: LINK').</td></tr>
     <tr><td class="gt_row gt_left">Abstract</td>
 <td class="gt_row gt_left">0 - 'Poor or not done'; 1 - 'Gets job done'; 2 - 'Fine'; 3 - 'Great'; 4 - 'Exceptional'</td>
 <td class="gt_row gt_left">An abstract is included and appropriately pitched to a non-specialist audience.
 The abstract answers: 1) what was done, 2) what was found, and 3) why this matters (all at a high level).
 Likely four sentences.
 Abstract must make clear what we learn about the world because of this paper.</td></tr>